Climate change - driving forces

 Until recently, LULUCF was excluded from the EU climate target (20 % reduction by 2020).
 The 2030 Target Plan fully integrates the LULUCF sector’s emissions and removals into the proposed 2030 EU greenhouse gas target of -55% (Article 4(1) of Regulation (EU) 2021/1119 establishing the framework for achieving climate neutrality and amending Regulations (EC) No 401/2009 and (EU) 2018/1999 (‘European Climate Law’)).

-Figure 19 shows, with a purple line, the total GHG emissions when the negative emissions from LULUCF are included in the total.
-On average this results in a decrease of total GHG emissions by 6.7 %.
+Figure 19 shows, with a bold red line, the GHG emissions from total LULUCF, next to its components (areas).
 Of the different land use types, the only actual sink of GHG emissions in the EU GHG emission inventory is forest land.
 Hence, forests play an important role in the mitigation (in other words reduction) of GHG emissions.
 For all other land use types, such as cropland, grassland, wetlands and settlements, positive GHG emissions are recorded.
 Harvested wood products are a sink of GHG emissions.
 Grassland and wetlands left undisturbed can also become a sink.

 The EU forest strategy 2014-2020 of the European Commission highlights that forests are not only important for economic and social purposes, but also for the environment, for example in the fight against climate change.
 It calls on Member States to demonstrate how they intend to increase their forests' mitigation potential and how to enhance their forests' adaptive capacities and resilience.

-Forestry statistics show indeed that the total forest area within the EU has increased from 1990 to 2019, see Figure 20.
-Other wooded land has slightly decreased over the years, but overall the trend is still positive.
+Forestry statistics show indeed that the total forest area within the EU has increased from 1990 to 2020, see Figure 20.
+Other wooded land has slightly decreased over the years, but overall the trend is still positive for the sum of both categories.

 GHG intensities of economic activities

-The GHG emission intensity of the total economy, the amount of GHG emissions in grams of CO2-equivalents per euro of value added in the EU, has decreased by 27.5 %, when comparing 2019 with 2008.
+The GHG emission intensity of the total economy, the amount of GHG emissions in grams of CO2-equivalents per euro of value added in the EU, has decreased by 29.5 %, when comparing 2020 with 2008 (Table 2).

 Estimating the emission intensities of economic activities requires emission data that is conceptually aligned to national accounts data.
 GHG emission inventories are the primary reporting format for GHG emissions, but the inventory source sectors cannot be matched one-to-one with economic activities (industries) as recorded in national accounts.
 The scope of each of the source sectors in the GHG emission inventories is defined in a way that best fits the underlying technical processes that result in GHG emissions.